mythaxis/mythaxis.github.io/content/issue-38/headspace.md

 So much for ontological niceties.
 Jan cut the Gordian knot, laughing at the idiocy of eye-rolling undergrads baffled by age-old word games.
 Was he the most advanced of my students or the most obtuse?

-These events instantly came to mind when I first heard of Jan’s unsurpassed flaunting of scientific taboo.
+These events instantly came to mind when I first heard of Jan’s unsurpassable flaunting of scientific taboo.
 And they of course came back to me again when I got off the call in which he offered to transform my life in the most profound of ways through the magic trick of keeping it exactly the same.

 ![Orbit-sml ><](images/Orbit.svg)